tawk/tawk-messenger-ember/docs/api-reference.md

 <br/>

 ## onChatMessageSystem
-Listen on event that invoked when message is sent by the system.
+Callback function invoked when message is sent by the system.
 The message is passed to the function.
-This is not supported in pop out chat window.
+This callback is not supported in pop out chat window.

 ``app/components/my-component.hbs``
 ```hbs